sheasyve/super-mario-rl/experiments/experiment1/README.md

 **Time:** ~3 hours.

 This might be unnecessary since Shea supposedly had things working, but our setup wasn't functional due to an issue with specifying a seed for resetting the game environment not being compatible with JoypadSpace.
 We fixed it by adding a try/except block in `lib/Shimmy/shimmy/openai_gym_compatibility.py/GymV26CompatibilityV0/reset`.
-I think we spent roughly 3 hours on this.

 ### Docker Environment